madebyjonny/codec-2/README.md

-# Start of an open source voice chat room like spaces on twitter/x
+# Pivot to rebuild an old project to crecreate the MGS codec

 Using PeerJS for now, but this may need to get replaced after initial mvp is proven